 - Interest rate risk – the risk associated with an interest bearing asset, such as a loan or a bond, due to variability of interest rates.
 This mainly affects fixed rate bonds.
 When the expectation of interest rates is that they will rise, fixed rate bond prices will fall, and the reverse is also true.
 Expectations of lower interest rates will see fixed rate bond prices rise.

 Floating rate bonds are more capital stable given interest is adjusted quarterly to reflect changes in the underlying benchmark rate.

 - Call risk – the risk faced by a holder of a callable bond that a bond issuer will or will not call the bond at the first opportunity.

-Companies have the right to repay the bond before the final maturity date or leave it on issue on specific call dates.
-Companies will generally act in the best interests of the company.
+Callable bonds give companies the right, but not the obligation, to repay the bond before the final maturity date or leave it on issue for the next call date or until maturity.
+There can be one call date or many call dates depending on the particular issue.
+Companies will generally act in their own best interest.
 For example they would opt to extend maturity if it would cost them more to reissue a new bond or repay at first call if they could refinance at a lower interest rate.
 Financial institutions will also weigh up reputational consequences of calling early or extending and in the past have placed a very high reliance on reputation.
-However, regulatory changes since the GFC are changing that balance with regulators ensuring the decision is primarily based on the cost of funding.
+Some financial institution callable bonds are subject to APRA approval before being called.